Philosophical study of life, death, and nature

 Chapter 7

 Book Reviews Osamu Kanamori, University of Tokyo - "This is an important book.
-Various topics are discussed such as brain death, abortion, eugenic thought, and feminism as a discourse on life, however, there is a firm backbone at the basis of this book."
-(Yomiuri Shimbun Newspaper, Jan.20,2002) Mariko Hasegawa, The Graduate University for Advanced Studies - "This is a book on bioethics, but the author does not seek to carry out a detailed analysis on current bioethics.
-Instead, after discussing those subjects, the author proposes a completely new research field, "life studies.""
-(Nikkei Shimbun Newspaper, Jan.6,2002) Natsuko Yoshizawa, Rikkyo University - "I was astonished by the fact that bioethics is based on a poor view of humanity that regards only humans with consciousness and rationality as persons, and also astonished by the fact that Japanese women's lib activists and disabled people have accumulated rich and fruitful discourse on abortion since the 1970s."
-(Asahi Shimbun Newspaper, Jan.13,2002) Book reviews also appeared in Kyoto Simbun Newspaper, Dokushojin Newspaper, Tosho Shimbun Newspaper, Ronza Magazine, etc. Publication Data Keiso Shobo, Tokyo, Nov.10, 2001, 494 pages, 3800 yen, written in Japanese.
+Various topics such as brain death, abortion, eugenic thought, and feminism are discussed as part of a discourse on life, but there is a firm backbone forming a solid foundation for the text as a whole."
+(Yomiuri Shimbun Newspaper, Jan.20,2002) Mariko Hasegawa, The Graduate University for Advanced Studies - "This is a book on bioethics, but the author does not seek to carry out a detailed analysis of current bioethics.
+Instead, after discussing these subjects, the author proposes a completely new research field, "life studies.""
+(Nikkei Shimbun Newspaper, Jan.6,2002) Natsuko Yoshizawa, Rikkyo University - "I was astonished by the fact that bioethics is based on a poor view of humanity that regards only humans with consciousness and rationality as persons, and also astonished by the fact that Japanese women's liberation activists and disabled people have created such a rich and fruitful discourse on abortion since the 1970s."
+(Asahi Shimbun Newspaper, Jan.13,2002) Book reviews also appeared in Kyoto, Dokushojin, and Tosho newspapers, Ronza magazine, and other publications.
+Publication Data Keiso Shobo, Tokyo, Nov.10, 2001, 494 pages, 3800 yen, written in Japanese.
+Japanese website for this book

 |